Contractor Taxes Demystified

 Dividends

 If your company distributes profits in the form of dividends, they are subject to dividend tax.
 Since dividend tax rates are lower than income tax rates, contractors often use this approach as a way to reduce their overall tax liability.
-It’s one of the main limited company tax benefits.
+It’s one of the main limited company tax benefits, as opposed to using an umbrella company.

 Tax Deductible Expenses for Limited Company Contractors